-Citizen The CBM process used community radio to alert citizens of the process and also to disseminate and discuss the
+Citiz zen The CBM process used community radio to alert citizens of the process and also to disseminate and discuss the

-awareness r
+areness raising findings of the surveys.
+Attempts were made to involve community radios in monitoring commitments, but this was not

-and mobilisa
+I mobilisation successful.
+276

-(M4) through h
+• l) through

-community r radio
+nmunity radio

-further
+furth

-strengthene d
+stre engthened

-formal citize n
+nal citizen

-engagemen t (IO2)
+gagement (IO2)

-Working three Dugh The project involved a representative of civil society on the Steering Committee (Black Sash, in representation of the
+rking through The project involved a representative of civil society on the Steering Committee (Black Sash, in representation of the

-CSOs was a an Good Governance Learning Network) and specifically contracted Seriti, another CSO, to co-implement the CBM
+Os was an Good Governance Learning Network) and specifically contracted Seriti, another CSO, to co-implement the CBM

-effective model.
+00 ective model.
 Several workshops to share experiences had been convened with civil society groups over the course of the

-approach CBM pilot.
+app oroach CBM pilot.
 The cabinet approved framework for CBM involved significant inputs from CSOs.
 Going forward a

 workshop is being held in March 2016 held to explore how civil society could play a wider role in the national M&E

 system overall.
 277

-Working thro
+rking through Involving senior managers: Evidence use was a complex and contested area and stakeholders, particularly senior

-existing managers needed to be involved in order to ensure buy in and that the quality of the evaluations produced was up to
+sting managers needed to be involved in order to ensure buy in and that the quality of the evaluations produced was up to

-government a set standard.
+rernment a set standard.
 278

-structures w ras
+ictures was

-found to be
+nd to be

-effective
+ective

-Civil society
+il society More work was required to ensure long-term, greater empowerment and accountability of citizens to scrutinise

-capacity for government service delivery.
+acity for government service delivery.
 279

-monitoring
+nitoring

-government
+rernment

-services is li imited
+serv vices is limited